-Belkin Underscores Design Excellence With New Boostcharge Pro 2-In-1 Dock For Iphone And Apple Watch
+Belkin underscores design excellence with new BoostCharge Pro 2-in-1 Dock for iPhone and Apple Watch

 Pricing and Availability

-The BoostCharge Pro 2-in-1 Dock with MagSafe will be available to order beginning November 7, 2023 for $129.95 USD on apple and belkin , and coming soon to select retailers worldwide.
+The BoostCharge Pro 2-in-1 Dock with MagSafe will be available to order beginning November 7 for 499 AED on appleand coming soon to select retailers worldwide.

 Legal Disclaimer: